skaluzka/makbet/CONTRIBUTING.rst

 |

-**Branch naming convention for github issues**
+**Branch naming convention for GitHub issues**
 ----------------------------------------------

 For better handling commits and issues we are recommending strict branch naming convention.
 Please see the table below:

 .. csv-table::
-   :header: The github issue, Suggested branch name
+   :header: The GitHub issue, Suggested branch name
    :delim: |

    `#2 <https://github.com/skaluzka/makbet/issues/2>`_ | users/sa7an/issues/2